Skip to main content

 Dear Nancy,

-I work for a therapeutic group home.
-All employees are required under the state law to have annual PPD tests for tuberculosis screening.
-The RN of the group home administered the PPD tests and read them for the employees.
+The RN of the group home administered the PPD tests and read them to the employees.
 However, there is no doctor's order for the test and no physician or house officer on staff.
-The nurse has been trained and certified by the health department in administering and reading PPDs.
-But is it legal for the nurse to do this without a doctor's order from a physician?

 Keely

-Dear Keely,
+Dear Keely.

 Regards,